processing/processing-library-template/docs/develop.md

 with your package name.
 For instance, if the package is `com.myDomain.myLibrary`, the code will be in the folder structure `src/main/java/com/myDomain/myLibrary/`.

+If you would like to use Processing functionality in your library, you can do so by importing Processing core and referencing Processing objects from the PApplet instance.
+An example of how to do this is given in the example library in this template.

 ## Resolving dependencies
 In the `build.gradle.kts` file, there are a few places you should edit, to input your own values.